 Welcome!
 This is the eleventh post in my vaccine series.
-You may have missed Getting Serious, 10 Bad Reasons Not to Vaccinate, Why “Science” Should Be Carefully Evaluated, What is Herd Immunity All About, How the Immune System Works, Ingredients in Vaccines Part 1, Ingredients in Vaccines, Part 2, Risk-Benefit Analysis: MMR, Risk-Benefit Analysis: DTaP or Risk-Benefit Analysis: Chicken Pox, Hib, Flu.
+Today we are going to talk about the Pneumoccocal, HPV, and Meningococcal Vaccines.
+If you have missed any part of the series, catch up with these posts: 10 Bad Reasons Not to Vaccinate, Why “Science” Should Be Carefully Evaluated, What is Herd Immunity All About, How the Immune System Works, Ingredients in Vaccines Part 1, Ingredients in Vaccines, Part 2, Risk-Benefit Analysis: MMR, Risk-Benefit Analysis: DTaP or Risk-Benefit Analysis: Chicken Pox, Hib, Flu.

 Today we continue on our risk-benefit analysis.
 Somehow, I can’t believe that it takes me five posts to get through all of these…there are 15 diseases that we “normally” vaccinate against, plus additional ones sometimes?
 That seems like way too many!